oscal-compass/community/proposals/threat-model/STIX-Modifications-README.md

 The following specification outlines modifications to the widely used STIX specification focusing specifically on modern Cloud-Native and AI-Native (i.e. Agentic) systems.
 It adheres to the structure of the original STIX 2.1 specification but has been pruned and modified to focus only Cloud API and AI Agentic system concepts and as a secondary benefit, attempts to be more understandable by AI-native systems vs. manual human analysis only.
 It explicitly assumes a future world where human-in-the-loop AI surpasses human-only expertise on system design, operation, and therefore attack and defense of these systems.
 A system that does not recognize that future state ought NOT use this specification and instead rely on the existing human analyst focused STIX 2.1 (or later) specification.
-Similarly, if you are building modern, but on-prem systems or industrial control systems or hardware, then this is probably not the specification you need as this specificcation ignores these specific concepts entirely by design to keep the focus on cloud native agentic threats.
+Similarly, if you are building modern, but on-prem systems or industrial control systems or hardware, then this is probably not the specification you need as this specification ignores these specific concepts entirely by design to keep the focus on cloud native agentic threats.

 ---